pragmatrix/ScanRat/README.md

 ## Recursive parsing grammars

-Because a rule may need to be accessed before the point it has been defined, recursive rules are specified slightly different:
+Because a rule may need to be accessed before the point it has been defined, recursive rules are specified in a slightly different way:

 	let digit = oneOf "0123456789" --> fun d -> int(d) - int('0')
   	let digits = production "digits"